NREL/HARP_Opt/README.md

 ## Run Examples

-From the Matlab prompt,
+From the Matlab prompt (compatible with Linux, Windows, and Mac),

     $ HARP_Opt input_filename.inp

-or from the Windows command prompt
+or from the Windows command prompt (using the compiled version)

-    $ HARP_Opt.exe input_filename.inp
+    $ HARP_Opt_windows.exe input_filename.inp